-If you’re here, it’s presumably because you’re looking for the best-filtered water bottle that money can buy.
-That’s a good decision.
-I can’t stress the importance of water purification enough.
+And if you’re here, it’s presumably because you love water too but more specifically, cos you’re looking for the best-filtered water bottle that money can buy.
+Good call.

-A semi-decent filtration water bottle will take the edge off tap water: a bit cleaner and a bit tastier.
-But if you’re looking for a filtered water bottle for travel, semi-decent won’t cut it.
+A semi-decent filtration water bottle may be a life saver when out on a hike and will even take the edge off tap water when you’re at home.
+But if you’re looking for a filtered water bottle for sustained travel, prolonged backpacking, and serious survival activities then a semi-decent bottle just won’t cut it.
 You need the best.

 - Quick Answer: The Best Filtered Water Bottles

 - The Top 8 Best Filtered Water Bottles

 - The Importance of Water Purification – Why You Should Travel with a Filtered Water Bottle